runner-runner224/running-square/README.md

-# Retro Runner
+# RETRO DASH

-Retro Runner Game
+RETRO DASH Game
 Developing a 3D runner game powered with Three.js with models built in blender.
 The goal of the game is to avoid the obstacles for as long as possible, the player will have a running distance counter on the top of their screen. the player model can move side to side to avoid incoming objects.

 # Members